 Extra!
 Extra!
 Our CEO Interviewed by the New York Times

 If you’re a loyal reader of the Sunday edition of The New York Times, then you’re familiar with the longstanding column “Corner Office,” which gives an in-depth interview each week with a different senior leader from a wide range of national and global organizations.
-Being selected to appear in the “Corner Office” is kind of a big deal, which is just one of the reasons why we’re so proud to see our very own President and CEO, Sheryl Palmer, in the Sunday, January 29, 2017 column.
+Being selected to appear in the “Corner Office” is kind of a big deal, which is just one of the reasons why we’re so proud to see our very own Chairman and CEO, Sheryl Palmer, in the Sunday, January 29, 2017 column.

 One-on-One and Sometimes Shoeless

 In the interview Sheryl talks about her early years, her career challenges and why if you want to really know what someone is like, see how they act when ordering food at a restaurant.

 There are a number of attributes that form leaders, including the courage to try new things.
 It’s also about being accessible, approachable and authentic.
 This role is what I do, but it’s not who I am, and I stay grounded with that.